dcarbone/ci-asset-manager/README.md

 ## Configuration

-In an attempt to keep the amount of configuration to a minimum, there are currently on 2 different config params that this library looks for:
+In an attempt to keep the amount of configuration to a minimum there are currently only a few config params that this library looks for:

 - **asset_dir_relative_path**
 - **minify**
+- **logical_groups**

 For example: